⏲ The Time it takes

 London 1995

 It was the third day of our first business trip to London, spring 1995.
-I huddled with colleagues in a cafe outside a convention center, getting ready for the next meeting.
+I huddled with colleagues in a cafe on one side of an exhibition hall, getting ready for the next meeting.
+Outside our window, cold rain pelted the passing cabs.
 On the table sat our paver-stone heavy laptops surrounded by cups of tea.

-We - uncivilized 20-somethings, clanking up the first rise of the dot.com roller coaster - had gotten way too enamored with English tea.
+We - uncivilized 20-somethings, clanking up the first rise of the dot.com roller coaster over in the land of cheeseburgers and Tupperware - had gotten way too enamored with the elegant orderly calm of English tea.
 Were we more change-stressed than we knew?
 Taking refuge in the comforting timelessness of tea?
 Whatever the case, we ordered it incessantly, going overboard with the cream and sugar, begging for refills.

-"It's not a meal," a waiter gently chided, after one-too-many requests for more cucumber sandwiches.
+"It's not a meal," one waiter gently chided, after a third requests for more cucumber sandwiches.

 Misfortune